 Prior to FCAA, Sarah was a Senior Associate at Rabin Strategic Partners (now Rabin Martin), a leading international health public affairs firm.
 There, she worked for both non-profit and for-private clients including Columbia University and Johnson & Johnson.

-Sarah currently lives in Spokane, Washington where she is the Interim Board Chair of the Spokane AIDS Network.
+Sarah recently moved to Omaha, NE and still serves as Interim Board Chair of the Spokane AIDS Network.